txt/ase19/docs/hw1.md

 update mean and standard deviation.
 For pseudocode on how to do that, see [Num](http://menzies.us/fun/num).

+- Hint: you'll only need down to code line 35.

 Test your code:

 - build a list of 100 random numbers